MattMattV/my-stars/README.md

 ## JavaScript

+- [prepack](https://github.com/facebook/prepack) - Prepack is a partial evaluator for JavaScript.
+Prepack rewrites a JavaScript bundle, resulting in JavaScript code that executes more efficiently.
+- [insomnia](https://github.com/getinsomnia/insomnia) - The most intuitive cross-platform REST API Client 😴
+- [flood](https://github.com/jfurrow/flood) - A modern web UI for rTorrent with a Node.js backend and React frontend.
+- [pkg](https://github.com/zeit/pkg) - Package your Node.js project into an executable
+- [reposplit](https://github.com/git-toni/reposplit) - Chrome extension to browse code at Github repositories comfortably
+- [tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal) - 💖💻 A little dashboard that tries to take care of you when you're using your terminal.
 - [mkcli](https://github.com/mkdoc/mkcli) - Markdown command line interface definition
 - [breaklock](https://github.com/maxwellito/breaklock) - Web game, hybrid of Mastermind and the Android pattern lock
 - [zuck.js](https://github.com/ramon82/zuck.js) - A javascript library that lets you add stories EVERYWHERE.